Rushcliffe - Rushcliffe is a great place to live and visit - Great Place - Great Lifestyle - Great Sport!

 Rushcliffe lies immediately south of the City of Nottingham and the River Trent and extends across towards Newark in the north east and Loughborough in the south west.
 Rushcliffe covers 157 square miles (around 400 sq km) and the circumference of the Borough is 123.3km - see towns and villages on a Map of the borough of Rushcliffe.

-West Bridgford has a lively town centre, offering a range of shops to cater for most everyday needs, with plenty of low-cost parking - and there are three large superstore shopping developments in the area.
 For those who prefer life in the country, Rushcliffe offers the best of both worlds: the delights of rural living coupled with good transport links for getting to work and to other parts of the county and country.
 Some of the most delightful small towns and villages in Nottinghamshire lie within the Borough boundaries.
 The largest include Bingham, Radcliffe-on-Trent, Cotgrave, Keyworth, Ruddington and East Leake.
 Each boasts its own schools, shopping centres, health care facilities and leisure activities.

 West Bridgford can boast that it is the home of two of the most famous names in the world of sport - the Trent Bridge Cricket Ground and the City Ground, home of Nottingham Forest Football Club.
 The National Water Sports Centre is nearby at Holme Pierrepont.
 These top class facilities are complemented by an excellent range of sports and leisure facilities provided by the Council.